Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 Private Equity Firms

-STG Partners has emerged as the most active PE consolidator in human services software, backing CaseWorthy's acquisition strategy and the Eccovia deal.
-STG's approach focuses on acquiring a platform company and executing a buy-and-build strategy through add-on acquisitions.
+STG Partners is a relevant PE consolidator in human services software, backing CaseWorthy's acquisition strategy and the Eccovia deal.
+STG's approach focuses on platform companies and add-on acquisitions.

-GI Partners and TA Associates jointly own Netsmart, the sector's largest player.
-Their anticipated exit will test the market's appetite for large-scale human services technology investments.
+GI Partners and TA Associates jointly own Netsmart.
+Their anticipated exit will test market appetite for large-scale human services and behavioral health technology investments.

 Leeds Equity Partners has invested in adjacent education and social impact sectors, making it a potential player in human services software consolidation.